offsoc/Infrastructure/.gitlab/issue_templates/default-template.md

 (Paste any relevant logs - please use code blocks (```) to format console output, logs, and code as it's very hard to read otherwise.)

+If you believe this issue should be marked as confidential due to the information it contains (IPs, your full name or other personal details), please un-comment the last line of this template.

 /label ~bug ~reproduced ~needs-investigation
 /cc @averi @barthalion
+#/confidential